CBD stands for cannabidiol, one of the many chemical compounds, or cannabinoids, found in cannabis and hemp.

 The amount of CBD oil you need to take is directly related to the problem you are treating.
 Higher levels of pain and anxiety may require a higher level of CBD than a good night’s sleep.

-Best dosages typically begin with two factors, your weight and your desired level of effect.
+Best measurement typically begin with two factors, your weight and your desired level of effect.

 - Typically, people weighing 130 pounds or less can take 6-10mg for mild effects, 10-15mg for moderate effects, and 15-25mg for stronger effect.